 6’2 Mark Richards limited edition shape-design #292 of only 500 made.
 Inspired by the iconic Mark Richard twin-fin shapes of the mid-late 1970’s.
 All original condition.

-*This board has several de-lamination/soft spots near the tail section.
-We can have these remedied upon buyer’s request, for an additional fee*
+*This board has de-lamination/soft spots near the tail section.
+We can have them professionally repaired upon buyer’s request for additional fee*